Elwizzy12/Working-with-Test-Containers/docs/README.md

 ## Introduction

 In software development, ensuring the quality and reliability of your code is paramount.
 Testing plays a critical role in this process, and Spring Boot applications benefit greatly from a well-defined testing strategy.
-Separating unit and integration tests offers a structured approach to achieving comprehensive code coverage and enhanced maintainability
+Separating unit and integration tests offers a structured approach to achieving comprehensive code coverage and enhanced maintainability.

 Below is a breakdown of what this document will guide you through: